 The Company has extensive partner and distribution relationships to help accelerate the establishment of a global infectious disease diagnostic testing and informatics business.
 The Company's partners include A. Menarini Diagnostics S.r.l. for Pan-European distribution of the Unyvero A50 product line to currently 12 countries and Beijing Clear Biotech Co.
 Ltd. for Unyvero A50 product distribution in China.
-The Company has a network of other distributors covering countries in Europe, the Middle East and Africa, Asia Pacific, Latin America and the United States.
+The Company has a network of other distributors covering countries in Europe, the Middle East and Africa, Asia Pacific and Latin America.